-- Heavy protective clothing may increase operator fatigue, which could lead to heat stroke.
-During weather that is hot and humid, heavy work should be scheduled for early morning or late afternoon hours when temperatures are cooler. - Wear eye protection which is marked to comply with ANSI Z87.1 as well as hearing and head protection when operating this equipment. - Always be aware of what you are doing when using the chain saw.
+- During weather that is hot and humid, heavy work should be scheduled for early morning or late afternoon hours when temperatures are cooler. - Wear eye protection which is marked to comply with ANSI Z87.1 as well as hearing and head protection when operating this equipment. - Always be aware of what you are doing when using the chain saw.
 Use common sense.
-Do not operate the chain saw when you are tired, ill, or under the influence of alcohol, drugs, or medication. - · Do not expose the chain saw to rain. - Do not use the chain saw in damp or wet locations. - Stay alert and pay attention to what you are doing.
-Use common sense when using this unit. - · Keep all parts of your body away from the saw chain when the unit is running. - Always carry the chain saw by the front handle with the battery removed and the guide bar and saw chain positioned to the rear. - Never let anyone use your chain saw who has not received adequate instructions in its proper use. - · Before you start the unit, make sure the saw chain is not contacting any object. - Stop the chain saw before setting it down. - To avoid accidental starting, never carry the unit with your finger on the trigger switch. - Maintain the unit with care.
+Do not operate the chain saw when you are tired, ill, or under the influence of alcohol, drugs, or medication. - Do not expose the chain saw to rain. - Do not use the chain saw in damp or wet locations. - Keep all parts of your body away from the saw chain when the unit is running. - Always carry the chain saw by the front handle with the battery removed and the guide bar and saw chain positioned to the rear. - Never let anyone use your chain saw who has not received adequate instructions in its proper use. - Before you start the unit, make sure the saw chain is not contacting any object. - Stop the chain saw before setting it down. - To avoid accidental starting, never carry the unit with your finger on the trigger switch. - Maintain the unit with care.
 Keep the cutting edge sharp and clean for best performance and to reduce the risk of injury.
-Follow instructions for lubricating and changing accessories. - · Keep handles dry, clean, and free of oil and grease. - Use only Kobalt 40 V batteries. - Do not dispose of batteries in a fire, the cell may explode, check with local codes for possible special disposal instruction. - Do not open or mutilate the batteries; released electrolyte is corrosive and may cause damage to the eyes or skin, and may be toxic if swallowed. - Exercise care in handling battery in order not to short the battery with conducting material such as rings, bracelets and keys.
+Follow instructions for lubricating and changing accessories. - Keep handles dry, clean, and free of oil and grease. - Use only 80 V Kobalt batteries and chargers. - Do not dispose of batteries in a fire as the cell may explode.
+Check with local codes for possible special disposal instruction. - Do not open or damage the batteries; released electrolyte is corrosive and may cause damage to the eyes or skin, and may be toxic if swallowed. - Exercise care in handling battery in order not to short the battery with conducting material such as rings, bracelets and keys.
 The battery or conductor may overheat and cause burns. - Do not operate a chain saw with one hand.
 Use a firm grip with thumbs and fingers encircling the chain saw handles.
 Serious injury to the operator, helpers, bystanders, or any combination of these persons may result from one-handed operation.
 A chain saw is intended for two handed use. - Avoid body contact with grounded surfaces such as metal pipes and wire fences.
 There is an increased risk of electric shock if your body is grounded. - Do not operate a chain saw that is damaged, improperly adjusted, or not completely and securely assembled.
 The chain should slow to a stop when the trigger switch is released.
 If the chain continues to turn after the trigger switch has been released, have the unit serviced by an authorized service center. - Check for damaged parts.
 Check for alignment of moving parts, binding of moving parts, breakage of parts, mounting, and any other conditions that may affect its operation.
-A guard or other part that is damaged should be properly repaired or replaced by an authorized service dealer unless otherwise indicated elsewhere in this manual. - All chain saw service, other than the items listed in the operation and maintenance sections, should be performed by your authorized service center. - Always maintain a proper stance. - Do not use chain saw if switch does not turn it on and off.
-Have defective switch replaced by authorized service center.
+A guard or other part that is damaged should be properly repaired or replaced by an authorized service dealer unless otherwise indicated elsewhere in this manual. - Always maintain a proper stance. - Do not use chain saw if switch does not turn it on and off.
+If switch is defective, have it replaced by an authorized service center.